edm1/error-aware-demultiplexer/README.md

 Current version: v1.0.0

-Probabilistic demultiplexer for Illumina bcl files.
-Works with single or dual- indexed reads, and single or pair-end reads.
+Probabilistic demultiplexer for Illumina BCL files.
+Works with:
+- single or dual-indexed reads
+- single or pair-end reads

 ## Setup